vseryakov/alpinejs-app/README.md

 - `base: "/app/"`

-  App base path, must start & end with /
+  Defines the root path for the application, must be framed with slashes.

 - `main: "#app-main"`

-  Main app element for main components
+  Central app container for rendering main components.

 - `index: "index"`

-  Default component to render when called `restorePath` on first load and the path is not recognized
+  Specifies a fallback component for unrecognized paths on initial load.

 - `templates: {}`

-  HTML templates, this is local registry of HTML pieces to be rendered on demand, this is an alternative to using <template> tags which kept in the DOM all the time even if not used.
+  HTML templates, this is the central registry of HTML templates to be rendered on demand, this is an alternative to using <template> tags which are kept in the DOM all the time even if not used.

   This object can be populated in the bundle or loaded later as JSON, this all depends on the application environment.

 - `components: {}`

-  Component classes, this is registry of all components logic to be used with corresponding templates.
+  Component classes, this is the registry of all components logic to be used with corresponding templates.
   Only classed derived from `app.AlpineComponent` will be used, internally they are registered with `Alpine.data()` to be reused by name.

 ### Rendering